Tracktile/Veritas/README.md

 - Enjoy complete type safety based on your router definitions.

-- Automatically validate every request and repsonse against your router definitions.
+- Automatically validate every request and response against your router definitions.

 - Automatically generate a customized OpenAPI schema for your API as YAML or JSON.